namtran6701/webscraping_ms/Instructions-manuals.md

-# Welcome to Sample Code Implementation for Indexer with Azure Storage !
+# Code Implementation for Indexer with Azure Storage !

 ## Objective